-- 3.20 Winners' garlands are not permitted on the podium. - 3.21 Contact for any questions related to the prize-giving ceremony on behalf of the F3 is the F3 Manager. - 3.22 Moreover, water bottles and towels have to be kept ready for the three drivers on the way from the parc fermé to the podium (directly as they get out of the car).
+- 3.20 Winners' garlands are not permitted on the podium. - 3.21 Contact for any questions related to the prize-giving ceremony on behalf of the F3 is the F3 Manager. - 3.22 Moreover, water bottles and towels have to be kept ready for all drivers attending the podium ceremony on the way from the parc fermé to the podium (directly as they get out of the car but after they have been weighed).
 Towels and water bottles may not show any promotion or brand identifications.